E-creator513/allocation-/README.md

 # allocation-
 yet unix environment
+#Prerequisites for this lab session are the:

+-Object header
+-Virtual Memory and Memory Layout
+-Mutator, Collector, Allocator
 ### Build & run

 - To build you need to type `make` in the root directory.
 - After that to run you need to type `./build/allocator`
 ### Example of execution